Public transport in New Zealand could be passenger focused, well co-ordinated and provide great regional connectivity.

 The National Public Transport Authority

-The Authority would develop, fund, help in the procurement of public transport services using existing or new public transport assets, establish national operating guidelines and procedures.
-This could be done nationally or in partnership with regional councils through their respective Regional Land Transport Plans and their own or outsourced transport service providers.
+The Authority would establish national operating guidelines and procedures, develop, fund and help in the procurement of public transport services using existing or new public transport assets, in partnership with regional councils using their respective Regional Land Transport Plan's and their own or outsourced transport service providers.

-The National Public Transport Authority would encourage its city, district and regional council partners to prioritize good public transport services, public transport infrastructure design and access in their future urban planning and design.
+The National Public Transport Authority would encourage its city, district and regional council partners to prioritize good public transport services and passenger infrastructure facilities like bus/train interchanges etc, across the country.

 How will the National Public Transport Authority be funded